 Passoni owner Juan Antonio Flecha won many fans as a hard-working and combative racer.
 His career included a stage win at the Tour de France, victory in Omloop Het Nieuwsblad, and visits to the podium at the Tour of Flanders and Paris-Roubaix.
 Since then, he's shared his expertise and enthusiasm with another generation as an expert commentator.
 We managed what many others struggled to do and caught up with him for a chat.
+Find out why he chose to use a titanium bike.

 "I bought my first Passoni in 2013, during my last season as a pro," explains Fletcha.
 "I saw it at the local shop and decided to get it despite knowing I'd have to wait until I wasn't sponsored before I could use it.